GeorgesPaul/formfill/README.md

-# Formfill
+# LLM Form filling Firefox extension
-A Firefox extension that fills forms using ML for better filling and less typing.
+A Firefox extension that fills forms using a large language model for better filling and less typing.

+This mostly fixes the issues with all other form filling software that never seems to be able to get it right.

 # Screenie
 ![f6d6ead3ea707654c30abbcd96ac2381.png](./f6d6ead3ea707654c30abbcd96ac2381.png)